-Making Glazed Baked Donuts at home is easier than you think.
+Making my glazed baked donut recipe at home is easier than you think.
 Skip going to your local bakery and make these easy glazed baked donuts.
 Easy pantry ingredients makes one of our favorite recipes.

 My kids love getting donuts at the local bakery shop.
 It has become a tradition to go to our local donut shop on Saturday morning for their delicious donuts.
 So I decided that we needed to try and make them at home.